NuGet/docs.microsoft.com-nuget/docs/nuget-org/package-readme-on-nuget-org.md

 ---
 title: Package readme on NuGet.org
-description: Detailed explanation of how Readme files on NuGet.org are rendered and what to do when you run into issues.
+description: Detailed explanation of how readme files on NuGet.org are rendered and what to do when you run into issues.
 author: chgill-MSFT
 ms.author: chgill
 ms.date: 02/23/2021